Use code EARLYBIRD21 when enrolling in a LIVE or Problem-Based course today and save big!

 This course introduces students to the basic features of the Java programming language.

-Upon successful completion, students will be prepared to study more advanced topics in the next level course, Advanced Java Programming.
+Upon successful completion, students will be prepared to study more advanced topics in the next level course, Advanced Java Programming, or enroll in AP Computer Science A if their goal is to prepare for the College Board examination.

 The core textbook for the course can be purchased online.

-Introduction to Java Programming and Data Structures, Comprehensive Version, by Y. Daniel Liang [11th Edition]
+Introduction to Java Programming and Data Structures, Comprehensive Version, by Y. Daniel Liang - 12th Edition

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.